-Looking to open a bank account in Germany but do not speak the German language?
-No problem!
-In this article, you will find a comparison of English banking options in Germany.
-Besides, you will also find information about what is needed to open a bank account, how to select a bank, what are the different types of banks and bank accounts in Germany, and more.
+Opening a bank account in Germany can be complicated if you do not speak the German language.
+In this article, you will find a comparison of the 5 best bank accounts in Germany with English services.
+Besides, you will also learn about what is needed to open a bank account, how to select a bank, what are the different types of banks and bank accounts in Germany, and more.

 The hassle of opening a bank account in Germany